sassoftware/devsascom-rest-api-samples/AutomatedMachineLearning/mlPipelineAutomation.md

       Default is set to true.)
     - autoRun (a flag to indicate whether to automatically start pipeline run at the time of project creation.
 Default is set to true.)
-    - numberOfModels (a positive integer to indicate maximum number of top models to return.
+    - numberOfModels (a positive integer between 1 and 10 to indicate maximum number of top models to return.
 Default is set to 5)
+    - maxModelingTime (the maximum time, in minutes, to use for modeling.
+Input is valid in icrements of 0.1.
+Use 0 for unbounded.
+Default is set to 0.0)
+    - modelingMode (The modeling strategy that the automation project will use to select a champion model.
+Currently only the default value of 'Standard' is supported.)
+    - locale (the locale to use for translating content.
+If this is left blank on the initial creation request, the value of the Accept-Language header will be used to populate the value.
+If there is no Accept-Language header, the default locale of 'en' will be used.
+This is intended to be read-only, and it is recommended that the Accept-Language header be used to populate this.)

 - Analytics project attributes, grouped under "analyticsProjectAttributes"

   - Analytics project ID (automatically created by the service, read-only)
-  - Target variable
+  - Target variable (required)
-  - Target event level
+  - Target event level (optional)
   - classSelectionStatistic (a string to indicate class selection statistic, dependent upon the type of target variable.
 For 'BINARY' and 'NOMINAL' target variable types, the accepted values are listed below, where the default is set to 'ks'.
 The 'ORDINAL' target variable type is not supported.)
       - ase: Average squared error
+      - acc: Accuracy
       - c: Area under curve (C statistic)
       - capturedResponse: Captured response
       - cumulativeCapturedResponse: Cumulative captured response